-Brian is a certified information privacy professional (CIPP/US) who consistently finds creative solutions to his clients' problems.
+Brian is a certified information privacy professional (CIPP/E, CIPP/US) who consistently finds creative solutions to his clients' problems.

 Brian's passion lies at the intersection of law and technology.
 Prior to attending law school, Brian had a successful career as an IT professional at a large financial institution.
 He was credentialed as a Microsoft Certified Systems Engineer (MCSE) and a Cisco Certified Network Associate (CCNA).
 Brian’s mix of legal knowledge and IT experience makes him uniquely situated to advise and advocate for clients on constantly changing data privacy and cybersecurity issues.
 He can speak the language of the law as well as the language of the IT professionals responsible for developing and implementing technology solutions to adhere to the law and to the organization’s data security strategy.
 Not only does this capability give Brian a distinct advantage when litigating data privacy issues, but it also ensures that his clients’ legal obligations are successfully translated into effective IT solutions.

 Brian serves as a judge advocate in the U.S. Army Reserve and is the secretary of the Harvard Law School Association of Greater Philadelphia.

 Brian Kint discusses the attack by hackers on Colonial Pipeline Co., North America’s biggest petroleum pipeline operator in Bloomberg Law.

 February 26, 2021